TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/DirectoryFilenames.rst

 Complete Example
 ~~~~~~~~~~~~~~~~

-We are showing the contents of this manual's Includes.txt by using the
+We are showing the contents of this manual's Index.rst by using the
 `literalincludes` directive.

 .. literalinclude:: ../Index.rst